New York City Is the Invisible, Eternal Hero in ‘Morning Sun’

 The dazzling Ireland executes the most dramatic character shifts—a true, funny, scary, masterful chameleon at work.
 While the performances are perfect, the script can drag, circling some wagons to fill out time rather than depth and understanding.
 It’s odd that suddenly Ireland’s grand-daughter is depressed and angry out of nowhere, for example.
 But then the final sequences click into gear, and Charley is given a beautiful raging-against-the-dying-of-the-light speech, which again encapsulates just as much about New York City as it does about her, her embrace of life, her fear of death, and her love for Tessa.

-It is notable that the most beautiful lighting (by Lap Chi Chu) and writing evokes the morning sun of the play’s title.
-It streams in from stage right, a bright, lovely, cradling ball of light.
-Again, we remember that really these women are all dead, and yet alive in front of us telling their stories, and in their shaded borderlines of memory, joy, sadness, toughness, and togetherness is a bigger story of a city and how a city holds its own histories—so many histories.
+It is notable that the most beautiful lighting in the play (by Lap Chi Chu) evokes the morning sun of the play’s title.
+It streams in from stage right, a bright, lovely, bathing orb of light.
+Again, we remember that really these women are all dead, and yet alive in front of us telling their stories, and in those shaded borderlines of memory, joy, sadness, toughness, and togetherness is a bigger story of a city and how a city holds its own histories—so many histories.

 Of course, the truly happy ending happens offstage, and whoever ended up with that damn apartment.